College of Engineering Career Fairs

 Present yourself professionally

-- Make your first impression with employers a positive one; attend the virtual career fair looking professional, neat, and tidy.
+- Make your first impression with employers a positive one; attend the event looking professional, neat, and well-groomed.

 -